tomatenkuchen/libmotor/doc/src/intro.md

 your controller focused on it.
 I only know of cases where motor control is a hard real time application.
 One loop of:

-1. fetch the analog data from ADC. make it pretty
+1. fetch the analog data from ADC.
+Make it pretty
 2. update rotor position and rotor speed on base of ADC input
 (or maybe hall sensor input)
 3. run PID controller of speed estimation and adapt output voltage